 If I wanted to add this extra security to my seller-financed deals, I could have it written into the language of my loan agreement.
 There are many different ways of calculating precisely what this penalty could be, but one way is to charge an extra:

 - 5% of the original balance if they pay off in the first year,

 - 4% of the original balance in the second year,

 - 3% of the original balance in the third year,

 - 2% of the original balance in the fourth year,

-If you’re working with an attorney to prepare your loan documents (which you may want to do, especially if you’re adding this extra feature to your loan documents), ask their opinion on this – they may have some good ideas for you as well.
+If you’re working with an attorney to prepare your loan documents (which you should probably do, especially if you’re adding this extra feature to your loan documents), ask their opinion on this.
+They may have some good ideas for you as well.

 Repossessing and Reselling the Property